Optimal Triangulation of Saddle Surfaces: Introduction

 Of course, when approximating a surface in space, one does not want to use the vertical distance but rather something like the Hausdorff distance, which measures the distance from the given surface to the \emph{nearest} point of the approximating surface, in a direction \emph{perpendicular} to one of the surfaces.
 However, if we consider a small patch of the surface and we look for a good approximation in a local neighborhood, we can rotate the surface in 3-space such that it becomes horizontal.
 Then, as long as the surface does not curve to much away from the horizontal direction, the vertical distance is a good substitute for the Hausdorff distance, and it is always an upper bound on it.

-When considering piecewise linear approximation, the first interesting terms of the Taylor approximation are the quadratic terms.
+For piecewise linear approximation, the first interesting terms of the Taylor approximation are the quadratic terms.
 Thus, quadratic functions are the model of choice for investigating the question of best approximation.

 Every smooth function can be approximated by a quadratic function in some neighborhood, and the same is true for surfaces.
 In this sense, our results are applicable as a \emph{local} model, for a smooth surface or a smooth function as the approximation gets more and more refined.
-This approach has been pioneered in the above-mentioned paper of Pottmann et~al. ~\cite{A07-pott-00}.
+This approach has been pioneered in the above-mentioned paper of \citet{A07-pott-00}.
 Our contribution is to improve the result for non-interpolating approximation of saddle surfaces.

-Bertram, Barnes, Hamann, Joy, Pottmann, and Wushour~\cite{stitching} have extended this approach to an arbitrary bivariate function~$f$, by taking optimal local approximations on suitably defined patches and ``stitching'' them together at the patch boundaries.
-(The setting of this paper actually somewhat different: the bivariate function $f$ is given as a set of scattered data points.)
+\citet*{stitching} have extended this approach to an arbitrary bivariate function~$f$, by taking optimal local approximations on suitably defined patches and ``stitching'' them together at the patch boundaries.
+(The setting of this paper is actually somewhat different: the bivariate function $f$ is given as a set of scattered data points.)

-In arbitrary dimensions, the problem of optimal piecewise linear approximation has been adressed by Clarkson~\cite{Clarkson}, without deriving explicit constant factors.
-For convex functions and convex bodies, there is a vast literature on optimal piecewise linear approximation in many variations, see for example the treatment in~\cite{A07-pott-00} and the references given there.
+In arbitrary dimensions, the problem of optimal piecewise linear approximation has been adressed by \citet{Clarkson}, without deriving explicit constant factors.
+For convex functions and convex bodies, there is a vast literature on optimal piecewise linear approximation in many variations, see for example the treatment in~\citet{A07-pott-00} and the references given there.